hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

     [{'min': 0.0, 'max': 5.139162540435791, 'sum': 1609.26318359375, 'median': 1.879171371459961, 'majority': 0.0}]

-Recall that both rasters are in the U.S. customary unit system (i.e., feet and feet per second).
+Recall that both rasters are in U.S. customary units (i.e., feet and feet per second).
 More statistics can be calculated with `zonal_stats`: <br>
 `min`, `max`, `mean`, `count`, `sum`, `std`, `median`, `majority`, `minority`, `unique`, `range`, `nodata`, `percentile_<q>` (where `<q>` can be any float number between 0 and 100).

-In addition, user-defined statistics can be added, where the [`numpy.ma`](https://numpy.org/doc/stable/reference/routines.ma.html#masked-arrays-arithmetics) module is particularly useful with its array handling capacities include transposing or specifying statistics along axis.
-For example, we can define a specific function to calculate standard deviation:
+In addition, user-defined statistics can be added, where the [`numpy.ma`](https://numpy.org/doc/stable/reference/routines.ma.html#masked-arrays-arithmetics) module is particularly useful with its array handling capacities including transposing or specifying statistics along axis.
+For instance, we can define a specific function to calculate standard deviation:

 ```python